-Lecturers/Instructors: Alan Watt
+Lecturers/Instructors: Dr. Alan Watt

-Duration 1/16/2015 To 3/31/2015
+Duration 1/11/2016 To 3/29/2016

-Course e-learning site: http://ceulearning.ceu.hu/course/view.php?id=3409
+Course e-learning site: http://ceulearning.ceu.edu

 To explore some of the major themes in contemporary environmental philosophy.
-The objective is not just to present ideas and arguments as objects of knowledge (though students will be expected to develop an understanding of major debates in the literature), but to help students come to their own informed and reasoned views on the key issues.
+Key objectives are to develop an understanding of some of the major concepts and issues at stake in environmental philosophy, and to help students come to their own informed and reasoned views on the key issues.